sdoboli/Lab8_CSC16_S21/README.md

   3. Run the program: `./random`
   4. Fill out answers to questions 1 to 4
   5. Add code for question 5.
   6. When you finished all, run the program once with the command below.
-This will save the output of the file in a file called out_lab2_1_random.
+This will save the output of the file in a file called `out_lab2_1_random`.

 	./random |tee out_lab2_1_random
   7. Update changes to your local repository.

-Type `git add out_lab2_1_random`.
-Then commit with a message:
+	git add out_lab2_1_random
 	git commit -am "your message"

 ### Problem 2